Restoration of Common Loons in Minnesota

 Natural Resource Damage Assessment NRDA

-The project will reduce mortality and increase reproductive success of common loons in Minnesota by focusing on restoration activities that include: 1) acquiring breeding habitat; 2) providing artificial nesting platforms where appropriate and engaging Minnesota lake associations in loon conservation activities; and 3) reducing loon exposure to lead-based fishing tackle.
-Common loons nest in the northern Unites States (e.g., Minnesota, Wisconsin, Maine, Alaska) and Canada.
-Recent migration data identify the Gulf of Mexico (GOM) as the primary wintering area for common loons within the Mississippi Flyway.
-Among juvenile loons radio-marked in Minnesota, 94% occupied nearshore areas, lagoons, bays, and offshoreareas of the GOM during their first winter.
-Common loons represent one of the top five bird species injured by the DWH incident.
+This project will reduce mortality and increase reproductive success of common loons in Minnesota by focusing on restoration activities that include: 1) acquiring breeding habitat; 2) providing artificial nesting platforms where appropriate and engaging Minnesota lake associations in loon conservation activities; and 3) reducing loon exposure to lead-based fishing tackle.
+Common loons nest in the northern United States (e.g., Minnesota, Wisconsin, Maine, Alaska) and Canada.
+Recent migration data identify the Gulf of Mexico as the primary wintering area for common loons within the Mississippi Flyway.
+Among juvenile loons radio-marked in Minnesota, 94% occupied nearshore areas, lagoons, bays, and offshore areas of the Gulf during their first winter.
+Common loons represent one of the bird species most injured by the DWH incident.